DevvNirvana/claude-code-apex/README.md

 The first AI engineering system that **learns from your project**, **improves from your corrections**, and gets **measurably better every week you use it.**

-Every other tool (Cursor, Copilot, Devin, all the Claude plugins) is stateless — every session is session one.
+Every other tool (Cursor, Copilot, Devin, all the Claude plugins) is stateless: every session is session one.
 APEX accumulates project knowledge across sessions through a temporal fact store, trajectory replay, and explicit preference learning.
 It enforces quality at every stage, not just generation.
 It tracks whether it's actually improving your engineering velocity via DORA metrics.

 ---